truthly/magicmake/README.md

     INSTALL_CMD="sudo apt-get -y install" magicmake

+`magicmake` will remember what packages have been suggested, to avoid spamming the user with the same suggestions over and over again.
+Each package is only suggested once.
+If answering **No*** when prompted, the same package will not be suggested again, even if it's still missing and needed later when building some other project using `magicmake`.

+To clear `magicmake`'s memory, causing any missing packages to be suggested again, even though they have been suggested before, `TRUNCATE` the [magicmake.suggested_packages] table:

+    psql -c "TRUNCATE magicmake.suggested_packages"

 <h2 id="examples">6.
 Examples</h2>

 Personally, I'm mostly using `magicmake` to automate the process of building PostgreSQL extensions,